Western Australia Police Force: 2002 Royal Commission into WA Police integrity

 "...the full range of corrupt or criminal conduct from stealing to assaults, perjury, drug dealing and the improper disclosure of confidential information have been examined.
 [The Western Australian Police Service] has been ineffective in monitoring those events and modifying its procedures to deal with that conduct and to prevent its repetition.
 The fact that there remain in WAPS a number of officers who participated in this conduct, and who not only refused to admit it, but also uniformly denied it with vehemence, is a matter of concern."

 In 2003, largely as a result of the findings of the Royal Commission, a permanent investigative Corruption and Crime Commission was established by the Government of Western Australia.

 History of racism

-On 12 July 2018, in a NAIDOC Week address, Police Commissioner Chris Dawson formally acknowledged a "history of racism or 'unconscious bias and publicly apologised to Aboriginal people for past mistreatment, sharing he "[he wants] this to be a real movement in which we are going to act and police differently than we have in the past ... [and] we want to treat Aboriginal people as all people should be treated."
+On 12 July 2018, in a NAIDOC Week address, Police Commissioner Chris Dawson formally acknowledged a "history of racism or 'unconscious bias and publicly apologised to Aboriginal people for past mistreatment, sharing "[he wants] this to be a real movement in which we are going to act and police differently than we have in the past ... [and] we want to treat Aboriginal people as all people should be treated."

 In June 2020, Western Australian Attorney-General, John Quigley, made comments to SBS News ahead of a Black Lives Matter rally in Perth, marking "systematic discrimination" against Indigenous Australians in the state's justice system.
 Quigley closed by saying that legislative reforms were being planned.